stratisproject/StratisBitcoinFullNode/Stratis.Bitcoin.Features.IndexStore/readme.md

 =================

 The IndexStore looks at each transaction being added to the index store and runs the above LINQ query (one per index) on it to obtain key/value pairs to add to any of the custom pre-defined indexes.
+The preceding implies that your LINQ query is expected to operate at transaction level.

 Available methods
 =================